 - Using cloud solutions to aggregate and store customer-related data.

-- Objectively analyzing data to achieve an unbiased understanding of the customer journey.
+- Objectively analysing data to achieve an unbiased understanding of the customer journey.

-- Collaborating with others throughout the organization to generate actionable insights from the data.
+- Collaborating with others throughout the organisation to generate actionable insights from the data.

 - Working with agency partners to map the customer journey.